pedro-mendonca/Translation-Tools/readme.txt

 = Can I contribute to this plugin? =
 Sure!
 You are welcome to report any issues or add feature suggestions on the [GitHub repository](https://github.com/pedro-mendonca/Translation-Tools).

+== Screenshots ==

+1. Language settings include Locales with NO Language Packs
+2. Button to Update WordPress Translation on demand
+3. Translations of all core sub-projects
+4. Sub-project details and files
+5. Notification of themes and plugins translations updates for Locales with no Language Packs
+6. Automatic theme translation update for Locale with no Language Packs

 == Changelog ==

 = 1.1.0 =